peppy6582/TubeArchivist-Accessory-Script/README.md

    - Generates `.nfo` files for future use in Channels DVR or other systems.
    - Renames files to match video titles.
    - Organizes files by uploader in the `CHANNELS_DIRECTORY`.
+3. (Optional) Deletes files older than x days.
-3. Sends a notification summarizing the processed videos using Apprise.
+4. (Optional) Sends a notification summarizing the processed videos using Apprise.
-4. (Optional) Triggers a Channels DVR library refresh.
+5. (Optional) Triggers a Channels DVR library refresh.

 ---